 Dodge & Burn Curves

-Two curves – one for Dodge and one for Burn – are the optimal solution, so to speak.
+Two curves – one for Dodge and one for Burn – are the optimal solution.
 Masking the effect in and out with white and black is very simple.
 Switching between layers is pretty easy with the following shortcut

 Windows: Alt +, (down), or Alt +. (up)